-Along with my girlfriend of 6 months (going well so far) I visited Tory Island (Oileán Thoraí) for three days and nights this Summer.
+Along with my then girlfriend of 6 months I visited Tory Island (Oileán Thoraí) for three days and nights this Summer.
 This must have been my fourth or fifth time on the Island and by now the locals know me on a first name basis.
 Although time and space does not permit me to write about all of the hidden gems to be found on the Island, I will try to highlight those that made the biggest impression.

 I love the Island and it’s history and people.
 For it is one of the few places in Ireland where traditional Irish culture, language and folklore remain unimpeded by the continual onslaught of modernity and neo-liberalism in Ireland.
 Traditional Catholic Ireland remains very much intact on this outcrop of rock situated c.
 9 miles off the coast of North West Donegal.